LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

 .. c:function:: int ERKStepSetDenseOrder(void* arkode_mem, int dord)

-   *This function is deprecated, and will be removed in a future release.
+   .. deprecated:: 5.2.0

-   Users should transition to calling* :c:func:`ERKStepSetInterpolantDegree()` *instead.*
+      This function will be removed in the next major release.
+Users should transition to calling :c:func:`ERKStepSetInterpolantDegree()`.